adobe-dmeservices/custom-metadata/README.md

 - David Riecks, Michael Steidl and Brendan Quinn from [IPTC](https://iptc.org) for their collaboration and amazingly helpful feedback.
 - Martin Gersbach for creating a [repository of useful config files for common metadata namespaces and properties](https://github.com/MuseosAbiertos/Adobe-Bridge-Custom-Metadata-JSON-Presets).

+## Changes for 2.0.20
+### Lightroom Classic Update

+  This release improves the multi-text field in Lightroom Classic.
+It now shows all of the current values in a scrollable list.
+Users can select items for reordering, updating and deleting.

+### Hierarchical Keywords support

+Custom Metadata now supports hierarchical keywords in Bridge and Lightroom Classic.
+Users can create hierarchical values using the pipe character `|` to separate levels in the hierarchy.

+---

+  ### Bug Fixes

+  - **Lightroom Loading Loop** — If you select a View that has no Fields that Lightroom supports, the panel no longer goes into an inescapable loading loop.

+  ### Improvements

+  - **Crash hardening** — Trapping more rare error conditions.

 ## Changes for 2.0.19
 ### Lightroom Classic Support